Bluffview Montessori School is a public charter school that follows the teaching methods and philosophy of Dr. Maria Montessori.

 Bluffview Montessori School takes a progressive educational approach in order to provide for a safe and peaceful school environment.
 When a student first enters our school community, the child is provided not only with the skills necessary to learn basic safety rules but to interact with classmates, teachers, and the larger school community in positive and constructive ways.
 Montessori education fosters the development of inner discipline in the child, which consists of four components:

-Teachers at all age levels provide lessons in appropriate classroom and school behaviors.
+Bluffview is a PBIS school.
+Teachers at all age levels teach proactive lessons in appropriate classroom and school behaviors.
 Students learn to solve difficulties among themselves based on three major propositions that are posted in every room:

 Educators model appropriate behaviors to further provide examples of how people act in social settings.
 The mixed age groupings allow older children to model proper behaviors for the younger children thus providing more examples of appropriate behavior.
 Because of the open and respectful nature of this approach, students understand that mutual respect, care and consideration for others, and an empathetic interest in the environment are important both in school and elsewhere.